 - View database information on your page before making a decision.

-- This plugin has tools for automatic cleaning of tables.
+- This plugin has tools for the automatic cleaning of tables.

 - You can repair damaged tables.